optimized grilling heat zones

 By mastering your gas grill’s heat zones, you can cook food evenly and avoid those pesky burnt spots.
 Studies show that using proper heat zones can cut flare-ups by up to 30%, making your grilling experience safer and more enjoyable.
 So next time you fire up your grill, remember to set up those zones wisely.
 With just a little planning, you’ll serve perfectly cooked meals every time—delicious, consistent, and burnt-free.

-Universal Adjustable Grill Heat Plates/Heat Tents/Burner Covers/Heat Deflectors/BBQ Grill Heat Shields/Grill Cover Plates/Grill Diffuser for Gas Grill, Porcelain Steel Grill Replacement Parts (4-Pack)
+Universal Adjustable Grill Heat Plates/Heat Tents/Burner Covers/Heat Deflectors/BBQ Grill Heat Shields/Grill Cover Plates/Grill Diffusers for Gas Grill, Porcelain Steel Grill Replacement Parts (3Pack)

-【DIMENSIONS】Contains FOUR grill heat plates, which has a 2-piece telescoping design.
-Each adjustable heat shield measures 3.75-inches wide…
+【DIMENSIONS】Contains THREE grill deflector plates, which has a 2-piece telescoping design.
+Each grill adjustable heat plate measures 3.75-inches…

 As an affiliate, we earn on qualifying purchases.